gabrielmfern/intricate/README.md

 ## Things to be done still

-- Implement MaxPooling or other Pooling type of layers.
+- Implement Max Pooling or other Pooling type of layers.
-- add a way to send into the training process a callback closure that would be called everytime a epoch finished or even a step too with some cool info
+- add a way to send into the training process a callback closure that would be called every time a epoch finished or even a step too with some cool info
-- make an example after doing the thing above ^, that uses that same function to plot the loss realtime using a crate like `textplots`
+- make an example after doing the thing above ^, that uses that same function to plot the loss real time using a crate like `textplots`
 - add embedding layers for text such as bag of words with an expected vocabulary size
-- add initializers into the code as to have some more flexbility
-- add some more optimizers like Adam
+- add a way to show inputs and outputs not matching error be more clear and perhaps even appear at compile time